FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### Consequences

 * Facilitates adding new musics to the other states.
-* Makes sure that no other class has no deal with music related code.
+* Makes sure that no other class has to deal with music related code.
 * It's possible to add/remove observers if we need to.

 ## Code Smells and Refactors